netidx/netidx-book/src/overview.md

 ## The Namespace

-Netidx values are published to a hierarcical tuple space.
+Netidx values are published to a hierarchical tuple space.
 The structure of the names look just like a filename, e.g.

     /apps/solar/stats/battery_sense_voltage

 Is an example name.
-Unlike in a filesystem, in netidx a name may point to a value, and have children.
+Unlike in a file system, in netidx a name may point to a value, and have children.
 For example we might have,

     /apps/solar/stats/battery_sense_voltage/millivolts